MicrosoftDocs/powerapps-docs/powerapps-docs/data-platform-create-app.md

 ---
 # Quickstart: Create an app using Common Data Service

 This quickstart shows how to automatically create your first app using a Common Data Service (CDS) database within PowerApps.
 In this article, you create a new app, select a CDS database, and then see what you created.
-Every generated app automatically includes a screen to browse records, a screen that shows record details, and a screen to create or update records.
-You can then customize the app to suit your needs.
+Every generated app automatically includes a screen to browse records, to show record details, and to create or update records.
+You can also customize the app.
 If you're brand new to PowerApps, this is a quick way to get a working app using CDS.

 This app can access data in standard entities that are built-in, or in a custom entity that you or someone in your organization creates.
 [Understand entities](data-platform-intro.md) is a good resource to get acquainted with Common Data Service.

 To follow this quickstart, you need to create a [Common Data Service database](create-database.md).
 Be sure you **Create a database** to get sample data.

-If you're not signed up for PowerApps, [sign up for free](https://web.powerapps.com/signup?redirect=marketing&email=).
+If you're not signed up for PowerApps, you can [sign up for free](https://web.powerapps.com/signup?redirect=marketing&email=).

 ## Sign in to PowerApps